adespresso/go-scrutinize/README.md

 Scrutinizer-CI support for golang.

-This package generates code-coverage, does static analysis, and runs tests for Scrutinizer-CI (https://scrutinizer-ci.com).
+This package generates code-coverage, does static analysis, and runs tests for [Scrutinizer-CI](https://scrutinizer-ci.com).

 Example `.scrutinizer.yml` file: